top of page

 3-4 months (the end of the 'fourth trimester')

-For breastfeeding mothers there is a natural decline in our oxytocin which has protected our brain from the full force of tending to our babies on very little sleep while recovering from growing a human and birthing them.
-Thyroid and insulin hormones normalise.
-This is when nutrient deficiencies can take hold and depletion can set in.
+For breastfeeding mothers there is a natural decline in our oxytocin which has protected our brain from the full force of tending to our babies on very little sleep while physically recovering from growing a human and birthing them....and making milk which is metabolically demanding.
+This is when nutrient deficiencies can take hold, depletion can set in, and resilience starts to fade.
+Mum's bone density may still be lower than pre-pregnancy.

 This coincides with massive brain growth in our babies.
 They need more and more fat and energy to support this growth.
 They wake and suckle frequently to get the fat that their brain’s need.
 Exterogestation continues.
 Bub’s vision is normalising, but they are still attaching through senses.
-The brain remains vulnerable to nutrient deficiencies.
-Colonisation of the microbiome continues impacting future disease risk.
+Their brain remains vulnerable to nutrient deficiencies.
+Colonisation of bub's microbiome continues along with 'the first 1000 days' impacting future disease risk.

 18 Months

-Maternal nutrient repletion is stabilising, and the cervix has regained optimal strength and capacity for holding another pregnancy*.
+Maternal nutrient repletion is stabilising and with the right care, bone density should have returned.
+The cervix has regained optimal strength and capacity for holding another pregnancy*.
 Many Aussie women have returned to work, but sleep is still broken.
-An interpregnancy interval of 18–23 months may be associated with potential benefits for both mothers and infants.
+An interpregnancy interval of 18–23 months may be associated with potential benefits for both mothers and infants however not all blood markers have fully recovered and many families are still breastfeeding.

 Our little one’s exterogestation is coming to an end and bub’s brain begins to resemble the physical size of our mammal relatives at birth (e.g. monkeys).
 Their skull begins to close.
 They can move away from us and begin to attach by sameness.

-The ‘first 1000 days’ continue, and millions of neurons are forming every second - laying the architecture of bub’s brain and future health outcomes.
+The ‘first 1000 days’ continue, and millions of neurons are forming every second - laying the architecture of bub’s brain and future health outcomes while their gut microbiome is still establishing.

 2 years